Community Activism, In Action

 As early as the 1960s the Georgia Department of Transportation began to draw up plans for a toll road that would link the Stone Mountain Freeway with Downtown Atlanta and extend Georgia 400 south to I-675.
 This crisscross of interstate-like toll roads had what are now some of Atlanta’s most desirable neighborhoods in it’s path – Inman Park, Candler Park, Druid Hills (designed by Frederick Law Olmsted, father of landscape architecture and designer of New York’s Central Park), Poncey-Highland, Virginia-Highland, Morningside, and Lake Claire.

-In the 1980s a new fight began to grow to stop the the proposed Presidential Parkway.
-In the early 80s CAUTION Inc (Citizens Against Unnecessary Thoroughfares in Older Neighborhoods) was formed and led the battle against the DOT roads.
+Despite his initial aid in stopping the highway, President Carter helped the idea reemerge in 1982 as the Presidential Parkway.
+His support for the road project was now tendered on the understanding that part of the land would be used for his Presidential Library.
+Neighborhood groups reignited their advocacy and began assembling.
+CAUTION Inc (Citizens Against Unnecessary Thoroughfares in Older Neighborhoods) was formed and led the legal battle against the DOT roads.
 Over the years CAUTION spent more than $600,000 in legal fees and got nearly $600,000 more in pro-bono services to defeat the roads.
-In time CAUTION, Inc morphed into what is today the Freedom Park Conservancy, which is devoted to maintenance and improvement within the nearly 200 acre park.
+In time CAUTION, Inc transitioned into what is today the Freedom Park Conservancy.

 In 1990 with a change in Mayor and the 1996 Olympic Games looming, a final push was made to resolve the fighting and come to a final resolution.
 The final settlement between CAUTION and the GaDOT was signed in June 1992 and effectively killed the toll roads as planned.
 In turn a dramatically scaled down road, the modern day Freedom Parkway, was agreed to.